 Mr. Leonard Peter Shore is an independent Director of Cellnex.
 He has extensive experience in the telecommunications and technology sector.
-He held the position of Chairman of Arqiva in the United Kingdom for eight years from 2007 to 2015.
+He held the position of Chairman of Arqiva in the United Kingdom from 2007 to 2015.
 He has also been Chairman of Uecomm, Lonely Planet Publications, the Hostworks group and Airwave.
-He was group Managing Director at Telstra in Australia, Chief Executive Officer of Priceline (Aust/NZ) and Managing Director of Media/Communications/Partners.
+He was group Managing Director at Telstra in Australia, Chief Executive Officer of MyPrice (Aust/NZ) and Managing Director of Media/Communications/Partners.
 He has served as a director of Objectif Telecomunications Limited, Foxtel, SMS Management and Technology and OnAustralia.
 He was furthermore a member of the advisory board of Siemens Australia.
-Mr Shore holds a Bachelor of Science degree in Applied Mathematics and Computing Science from the University of Adelaide.
+Mr. Shore holds a Bachelor of Science degree in Applied Mathematics and Computing Science from the University of Adelaide.

-The table below sets out all relevant entities (except those family owned asset-holding companies not relevant for the Group or other merely instrumental non-operative companies not relevant for Cellnex) in which the Directors have been a members of the administrative, management or supervisory bodies or partner at any time during the five year period preceding the date of this document, as reported to Cellnex by the Directors, indicating whether or not each person is still a member of the administrative, management or supervisory bodies or partner in any such entities.
+The table below sets out all relevant entities in which the Directors have been a members of the administrative, management or supervisory bodies or partner at any time during the five year period preceding the date of this document, as reported to Cellnex by the Directors, indicating whether or not each person is still a member of the administrative, management or supervisory bodies or partner in any such entities.